Giovanni di Giovanni

-Di Giovanni was labeled "a public and notorious passive sodomite" and convicted by the Podestà court of being the passive partner of a number of different men.
-His punishment was to be paraded on the back of an ass, then to be publicly castrated.
-Finally, he was to have his anus burned with a red-hot iron (or, as the sentence read: "[punished] in that part of the body where he allowed himself to be known in sodomitical practice"), it is presumed he did not survive the ordeal.
+Di Giovanni was labelled "a public and notorious passive sodomite" and convicted by the Podestà court of being the passive partner of a number of different men.
+His punishment was to be paraded on the back of an donkey, then to be publicly castrated.
+Finally, he was to have his anus burned with a red-hot iron (or, as the sentence read: "[punished] in that part of the body where he allowed himself to be known in sodomitical practice"); it is presumed he did not survive the ordeal.